 The dense structure of memory foam makes it a naturally hypoallergenic, antibacterial and dust mite-resistant material.
 This hygienic sleep environment is perfect for asthma, allergy and eczema sufferers – particularly as dust mite allergies are often to blame for nighttime attacks.

-If you have any questions at all, give us a call!.
-We’ve been producing foam mattresses for the NHS in our Yorkshire factory for years, so we really do have a deep understanding of memory foam and the health benefits which it can offer.
+If you have any questions at all, give us a call!
+We’ve been producing foam mattresses for the NHS in our Yorkshire factory for years, so we really do have a deep understanding of memory foam and the health benefits it can offer.

 Ready to unlock the health benefits and enjoy waking up feeling refreshed?
 Buy a mattress online here.